 Mill articulates and defends positions on various issues in Utilitarianism.
-In our first week on it, we'll look at his position on the issue of well-being, on what makes one's life go well.

-Philosophers in the utilitarian tradition to which Mill belongs-Jeremy Bentham, in particular-typically defended hedonism about well-being, the view that what makes life go well is pleasure, and the absence of pain.
+One of these is the issue of well-being, of what makes one's life go well for one.
+Philosophers in the utilitarian tradition to which Mill belongs -Jeremy Bentham, in particular-typically defended hedonism about well-being, the view that what makes life go well is pleasure, and the absence of pain.
 Simplifying a little, and putting the view in comparative form:

-Hedonism about Well-Being Life X goes better than life Y if and only if, and because, X is more pleasurable Y.
+Hedonism about Well-Being

+Life X goes better than life Y if and only if, and because, X is more pleasurable Y.